 The German fighter jet was the beginning of the end for the piston engine-propelled aircraft in the battle for air superiority.
 The ME 262 was approximately 100 mph faster than allied fighter aircraft and had a better rate of climb, with a top speed of 540 MPH and a rate of climb of 3,937 feet per minute.
 Compare that to the American P-51 Mustang, which had a top speed of 437 MPH and a rate of climb of 3,200 feet per minute.

 With its strengths, the Messerschmitt also had its flaws.
-It was prone to engine flameouts during aggressive use of the throttle, common during aerial combat (dog fighting).
-At slows speeds, the ME 262 did not have enough thrust, and the throttle response was slow.
+It was prone to engine flameouts during aggressive use of the throttle, common during aerial combat (dogfighting).
+At slow speeds, the ME 262 did not have enough thrust, and the throttle response was slow.
 The airframe had the potential to simply break apart in the middle of a flight, and its cannons were prone to jamming.

 As we said, there has to be a first and the Messerschmitt ME 262 was just that.
 Tell us what you think in the comments below and let us know about Jet Friday posts you would like to see.